gef24-group/game-engine/README.md

 make clean           # Ubuntu or macOS .\scripts\clean.ps1  # Windows 11
 ```

+## Development
+More details on setting up the development environment can be found in [Development.md](Development.md)

 ## Common inputs
 Here is a map of inputs common to every game